volodymyrhudyma/blog/content/blog/how-to-create-a-discord-bot-in-5-minutes.md

 teaser: // TEASER
 date: 2021-09-26T10:05:02.352Z
 ---
-Bots became increasingly popular in the last few years, because they allow to automate a lot of things that previously people had to do manually.
+:Bots became increasingly popular in the last few years, because they allow to automate a lot of things that previously people had to do manually.

 This way we can save a tremendous amount of time and focus on the most important tasks instead of doing the routine.